Divorce Lawyer Clearwater, FL

 If the divorcing couple also has children, the court could consider which parent will be primarily responsible for the children in awarding the marital home.
 This could mean that the court offsets any inequity that results from this in another way, for example by awarding the other spouse other assets, or by not awarding spousal maintenance.

-Even when dividing marital assets equitably, the court has to ensure that any valid premarital and postmarital agreements signed by the couple that addresses property division are followed.
+Even when dividing marital assets equitably, the court has to ensure that any valid premarital and postmarital agreements signed by the couple that address property division are followed.
 Therefore, if under a couple’s agreement, all marital property should be divided equally, the court will follow this, even if it is different from Florida’s default law.
 The exception to this would be if a court finds that such a method of dividing the property would be against public policy.

 It is highly recommended to hire a divorce lawyer for several reasons.
 The first is to ensure your rights are fully protected.
 While representing yourself is always an option, if you do not have a legal background you may risk missing crucial details or mishandling your case.
 An experienced lawyer has worked on many cases, including those similar to yours, so they have a strong understanding of the best practices and strategies to use for a positive case outcome.
 In case you are also strongly considering alternatives to divorce to avoid excess costs, stress, and time, then a lawyer can help you go through those as well.